 Tenants Together is releasing an update to our 2015 research on Wall St. landlords in California and the impact on the lives of California tenants.
 There is new information on corporate consolidation, investors, financing, and where these landlords are investing in California.
 Click here to... continue reading

-What are the rights of tenants during disasters in California and people impacted by fires?
+What are the rights of tenants during California States of Emergency?

 Need information on how to get repairs done in your home?
 Check out the useful Fact Sheet attached here and try out the Repair Request sample letter.